jbmokuz/pocket-monster-of-the-week/Playbooks/normal.md

 Roll  **+Cute**.

-On 10+ everyone stops to watch and listen until you finish your singing.
+10+ everyone stops to watch and listen until you finish your singing.

-On a 7-9, you pick one Pokemon to stop, watch and listen until you finish singing.
+7-9: you pick one Pokemon to stop, watch and listen until you finish singing.

-On a miss, you're singing draws unwanted attention
+Miss: you're singing draws unwanted attention

-Does not effect boss monsters
+Does not effect legendary Pokemon

 ---